Semantic-Org/Semantic-UI/README.md

+# Pre-Release

+This is a pre-release version of Semantic, many features may be broken or missing.
+Build tools are not yet available, and APIs may be updated regularly.

+**Please use at your own discretion.**

 # Semantic

 Semantic is a set of specifications for sharing UI elements between developers.
 Semantic is also a UI library to make front end development simpler and easier to learn.